• Skip to primary navigation

 If you're looking for a healthy, delicious grain to add to your meals, you can't go wrong with quinoa.

-This ancient grain has a nutty flavor and a slightly chewy texture that makes it a great addition to salads, soups, and side dishes.
+This ancient grain has a nutty flavor and a slightly chewy texture that makes it a good addition to salads, soups, and side dishes.

 Quinoa is also highly nutritious, containing high levels of protein, fiber, and minerals.